stevenpelley/waitn/README.md

 - `-p VARNAME` added to `wait` or `wait -n` assigns to variable `VARNAME` the pid of the completed process.
 This is useful for `wait -n` to determine which process finished, but also for all wait variants to help distinguish between a process completing or wait returning due to a trapped signal.
 When wait returns due to a trapped signal the indicated variable will be the empty string.
 `wait` will also returned on any trapped/handled signal, returning with exit code 128+signal number (e.g., 120 for SIGINT, 143 for SIGTERM).
 Note that child processes may themselves return the same exit code, and so `-p` distinguishes between these cases.

 A complication of `wait -n` is that it only returns jobs that finish after it is called.
 There may be races where jobs finish prior to the first call to `wait -n`, or finish between calls to `wait -n`.
 Such jobs will not be returned.
 (There is a wide misunderstanding and at least one bug, see https://lists.gnu.org/archive/html/bug-bash/2024-01/msg00137.html; this bug allows _some jobs_ that finished prior to the wait -n call to be returned).
+I don't mean to disparage bash by pointing out a bug -- it is the only shell I'm aware of that has the feature I want and that community patiently engaged with me.
+Thank you Chet Ramey and the rest of the bash community.

-## Improvements
+## So What?
-Some other improvements may help:
-- a timeout option (`-t`): -1 to wait indefinitely (default), 0 to return immediately (nonblocking) -- useful for determining only if any of the named processes are still running, positive value to indicate in (likely) milliseconds how long to wait before returning.
-- an "error on not-found" option (`-e`?): if any provided pid's processes could not be found or are found to already have been terminated then return immediately with an error while still writing the offending pid using `-p`.
-The exit code for such processes can still be queried using `wait <pid>`.
-This allows the caller to manage their own list of still-running processes by removing from the list any pid returned from previous calls to `wait -e` either because it terminated or could not be found.

-## Build this as a separate command
-I'd like to provide the above improvements by building `wait -n` as a separate command.
-I see numerous benefits to doing this:
+I'd like to improve the situation by building `wait -n` as a separate command.
+I see a few benefits:
 - this fits with unix's "do one thing and do it well" philosophy.
-We already see the addition of options and features to bash's `wait` causing some confusion (internally managed queue/state) and bugs.
+We already see the addition of options and features to bash's `wait` causing some confusion (internally managed queue/state; notion of the user being "notified" of subprocess completion) and bugs.
-- separation speeds development by decoupling tools and constraints.
+- separation of shell and commands speeds development by decoupling tools and constraints.
 I can build such a utility in any language I want instead of C; I don't need to convince the Bash maintainers to accept any change.
+I can experiment and get it wrong and not risk adding features and flags to a cornerstone project such as bash that later need to be adjusted.
-- a separate utility would be useful for other shells that don't support `wait -n` such as posix sh (ash, ksh) or zsh.
+- a separate utility would be useful for other shells that don't support `wait -n` such as posix sh (ash, ksh), zsh, and fish (whose documentation says it similarly waits for the _next_ job to finish; I want it to return the next job _to have finished_).

 ## waitn
 ```